YL-123-max/Paper_dataaper_data/Instances and experimental results/performance analysis/Readme.md

 - 25：without operators R3, R6, and I3
 - 26：without operators R2, R3, R6, and I3

-Note that the runtime of the above experiments is 4mn
+Note that the runtime of the above experiments is 4mn millisecond
 - 27：runtime is 2mn millisecond
 - 28: runtime is 6nm millisecond
 - 29：runtime is 8nm millisecond